Two Sentinels

 • Send a letter or postcard to let your camper know you're thinking of them.
 Tell them about the things you're doing and tell her how excited you are to hear everything they're doing.
 Focusing on actions instead of feelings empowers campers.

-• Tell them that you are proud of them for having an adventure on her own.
+• Tell them that you are proud of them for having an adventure on their own.

 • Build their excitement about the fun things they'll do and friends they'll make.